[8 Quick Fixes] Unfortunately, Snapchat has Stopped!

 To resolve this, you can simply try connecting to another Wi-Fi network or a data plan to see whether this is the problem.
 If so, changing network and then using the Snapchat app should stop any error messages from occurring.

-Step One Open the Settings menu on your Android device, followed by the Wi-Fi option.
+Step 1: Open the Settings menu on your Android device, followed by the Wi-Fi option.

-Step Two Tap the new Wi-Fi network you’re currently connected to, and then tap the ‘Forget’ option, to stop your phone connecting to it.
+Step 2: Tap the new Wi-Fi network you’re currently connected to, and then tap the ‘Forget’ option, to stop your phone connecting to it.

 Part 7.
 Stop using the custom ROM

 If you’re running a custom Android ROM on your device, with some versions of the ROM and some apps, you’re going to experience errors simply because of the way the apps and the ROMs are coded and designed.

 Unfortunately, there’s no easy fix to this, and if you want to continue using the app, you’ll need to reflash your Android device back to its original firmware, and then wait until the ROM developers update the ROM to be compatible with social apps like Snapchat.

 However, this reflashing process is simple thanks to the Dr.Fone - System Repair (Android) software that we listed above.
 To follow the detailed step-by-step guide, follow the steps on Part 4 of this article, or follow the quick guide instructions below.

 - Download and install the Dr.Fone - System Repair (Android) software to your computer

 - Connect your Android device to your Windows computer using the USB cable